kitihounel/fspell/readme.md

   It was used when testing the program.

 ## About Performance
-The program takes 1.5s on our computer to load the words from the dictionary and create the BK-Tree.
+With CPython, the program takes 1.5s on our computer to load the words from the dictionary and create the BK-Tree.
 It takes 1.482s to find suggestions for the words in our default `misspells` file.
 Our computer was running under Ubuntu 16.04 with an Intel Core I5 processor and 8 Gio of memory.

+If you want the program to run faster, you can use PyPy.

 ## Useful Links
 We have used functions and data structures presented in the following pages.